t7spotter/restaurantAPI/README.md

 cd restaurantAPI
 ```

-And run the project, you can use Docker with docker-compose up.
+And run the project, you can use Docker with docker-compose up to create new container with this app.

 ```bash
 docker-compose up --build